nashiora/MusicGameSuite/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 Note that currently this project has only been developed and tested on a Windows machine with Visual Studio (2017/2019) installed.
-Any Windows setup should work in theory, and Linux/OS X hasn't been a consideration as of yet.
+Any Windows setup should work in theory, assuming all packages are installed properly, and Linux/OS X hasn't been a consideration as of yet.

 ### Prerequisites